Scout Promise

-The Scout Promise (or Oath) is a spoken statement made by a child joining the Scout movement.
+The Scout Promise (or Oath) is a declaration made by a person joining the Scout movement.
 Since the publication of Scouting for Boys in 1908, all Scouts and Girl Guides around the world have taken a Scout (or Guide) promise or oath to live up to ideals of the movement, and subscribed to a Scout Law.
 The wording of the Scout Promise and Scout Law have varied slightly over time and from country to country.
-Although most Scouting and Guiding organizations use the word "promise", a few such as the Boy Scouts of America tend to use "oath" instead.
+Although most Scouting and Guiding organizations use the word "promise", a few, such as the Boy Scouts of America, tend to use "oath" instead.

-Typically, Scouts and Guides will make the three-fingered Scout Sign when reciting the promise.
+Typically, Scouts and Guides will make the three-fingered salute when reciting the promise.

 Original 1908 text

-In his original book on Boy Scouting, Baden-Powell introduced the Scout Promise, as follows:
+In his original book on Boy Scouting, Robert Baden-Powell introduced the Scout Promise, as follows:

 World Organization of the Scout Movement requirements

 The form of the promise has varied slightly from country to country and over time, but must fulfill the requirements of the World Organization of the Scout Movement (WOSM) to qualify a National Scout Organization for membership.
 Together with clarifying its Scout Law, the Constitution of WOSM states:

 In order to accommodate many different religions within Scouting, "God" may refer to a higher power, and is not specifically restricted to the God of the monotheistic religions.
 The WOSM Constitution explains "Duty to God" as "Adherence to spiritual principles, loyalty to the religion that expresses them and acceptance of the duties resulting therefrom."

-The World Association of Girl Guides and Girl Scouts (WAGGGS), which is a sister organization to WOSM, has the very same wording in their constitution (Part 4, Paragraph 2: Original Promise), and follows similar policies.
+The World Association of Girl Guides and Girl Scouts (WAGGGS), which is a sister organization to WOSM, has the same wording in its constitution (Part 4, Paragraph 2: Original Promise), and follows similar policies.

 In 2014, the WOSM passed a resolution, "Spirituality in Scouting", recognizing the importance of spirituality, but without defining it with the word "God".
 The WOSM then convened a 2015 "Duty to God" task force, which in turn produced another draft resolution to be considered at the WOSM 2017 conference.
 The final 2017 resolution passed indicated a need for further investigation, and for WOSM to take into consideration a member organization's "culture and civilization" if asked to approve changes to their Promise or Law.
 Conversely, a member organization was asked to consider the global movement and its goals if it requested alternative wording.
-Implicit to both resolution statements was the possibility of introducing an alternative Promise or Law within a member organization.